theopn/dotfiles/README.md

 |:--:|
 | my macos |

-Here are dotfiles for my systems, [Framework 13](https://theopark.me/blog/2025-11-06-framework/), M4 Mac Mini, ThinkPad X270, and M1 MacBook Air.
+Here are dotfiles for my systems:

-Mac runs the latest version of macOS, and Framework runs the latest version of Fedora KDE Plasma + Sway (see [Haunted Tiles](https://github.com/theopn/haunted-tiles/), my Sway config).
+- [Framework 13](https://theopark.me/blog/2025-11-06-framework/): runs the latest Fedora KDE Plasma + Sway (see [Haunted Tiles](https://github.com/theopn/haunted-tiles/), my Sway configuration)
+- M4 Mac Mini: runs the latest macOS
+- ThinkPad X270: currently running Fedora Server, TBD for how I am going to use this
+- M1 MacBook Air: served me well since 2021, TBD for what I am going to do with this

-Tools in this repository are mostly open-source utilities for development.
+The tools in this repository are primarily open-source utilities for development.

 > [!IMPORTANT]
-> **Read the code if you decide to use them!**
+> **Read the code before using them!**

 ## Installation

 ### Generating SSH Key for GitHub Authentication

-If you are not me and just want to clone the repository, skip this section and use HTTPS cloning.
+If you are not me, skip this section and use HTTPS cloning.

 ```sh
 ssh-keygen -t ed25519 -C "Theo's ED25519 key @ $(hostname) for GitHub Auth"